Cities in Texas That Are Liberal

 Dallas-Fort Worth

 One of the most extensive metro areas in the country is the Dallas-Fort Worth area, with 7.5 million people.
-The area spans several different counties, with Fort Worth serving as Tarrant County’s seat and Dallas as Dallas County’s seat.
+The region spans several counties, with Fort Worth serving as Tarrant County’s seat and Dallas as Dallas County’s seat.

 Both cities have Democratic mayors, and both counties went blue in the 2020 presidential election.